 1. If the court, as a matter of law, finds that:

 a.
-A rental agreement or any provision of it was unconscionable when made, the court may refuse to enforce the agreement, enforce the remainder of the agreement without the unconscionable provision, or limit the application of an unconscionable provision to avoid an unconscionable result.
+A rental agreement or any provision thereof was unconscionable when made, the court may refuse to enforce the agreement, enforce the remainder of the agreement without the unconscionable provision, or limit the application of any unconscionable provision to avoid an unconscionable result.

 Comments about this site or page?

 Please remember that the person listed above does not vote on bills.
 Direct all comments concerning legislation to State Legislators.

 Last update: Mon Jan 22 17:13:42 CST 2001